prl-julia/julia-type-stability/README.md

 # Julia Type Stability Study

-Some notes canbe found on the [wiki](https://github.com/ulysses4ever/julia-type-stability/wiki).
+Some notes can be found on the [wiki](https://github.com/ulysses4ever/julia-type-stability/wiki).